 - A random sample of 11,000+ images from Google Image Search

-Again, 23% of people (including all Safari users) use a web browser that doesn’t support WebP.
+However, around 5% of people (mainly Safari users on older macOS) use a web browser that doesn’t support WebP.
 If you convert WebP images and use them directly in your content, those visitors wouldn’t be able to see your images, which would ruin their browsing experience.

 For example, if you upload a JPEG file to your site, the plugin will:

-- Convert the JPEG file to WebP and use the WebP version for visitors browsing with Chrome, Firefox, etc.
+- Convert the JPEG file to WebP and serve the WebP version for Chrome, Firefox, Edge, etc.

-- Show the original JPEG file to visitors browsing with Safari and other browsers that don’t support WebP.
+- Show the original JPEG file to visitors browsing with Safari (on older macOS versions) and other browsers that don’t support WebP.

 Below, we’ll go through some of the best WebP WordPress plugins, all of which work with Kinsta and the Kinsta CDN.

-As part of its feature list, ShortPixel can also help you automatically convert images to WebP and serve those images to browsers that support WebP.
+As part of its feature list, ShortPixel can also help you automatically convert images to WebP and serve those images to browsers that support it.

 You can spread your ShortPixel credits over unlimited websites – there are no per-site limits (and all your websites can use the same ShortPixel account).